gotygota/tastebuddy_docs/docs/admin/products.md

 Products can also be created directly from an existing tasting grid (for _one-off tastings_).
 Existing categories and products are automatically suggested to reduce the risk of duplication.
+See [how to conduct Punctual Tasting](../user/tasting.md#punctual-tasting)

 !!! warning "Duplicate samples"
-    Currently the sample related fields of a point tasting are not automatically filled in, even if an existing product name is selected.
-Be careful not to create duplicates, as the system will treat them as different products when analysing the results.
+    Currently, the sample related fields of a punctual tasting are not automatically filled in, even if an existing product name is selected.
+Be careful not to mix up information, as this could result in the creation of a duplicate, which the system will treat as a different product when analysing the results.

-    If some products are duplicates and need to be merged, please contact us using [using this form](https://tastebuddy.io/contact/) or any other means linked to your account.
+    If some products are duplicates and need to be merged, please contact us [using this form](https://tastebuddy.io/contact/) or any other means linked to your account.

 ## Updating product information

-Products can be updated by clicking `Edit` on the relevant row in the product table available on the above page.
+Products can be updated by clicking `Edit` on the relevant row in the product table available on the corresponding product type page:

+- Wines can be found at [https://tastebuddy.io/products/wine/](https://tastebuddy.io/products/wine/)
+- Spirits can be found at [https://tastebuddy.io/products/spirit/](https://tastebuddy.io/products/spirit/`)

 !!! tip "Filling in the additional information for further analysis"
     Although most of the product identification fields are optional, it is good